 The LL.M. at the University College London (UCL) offers Environmental Law and Policy as a specialism.
 This specialism covers both environmental and energy law in the EU, international environmental law and how environmental protection interacts with business and trade.
 The UCL Centre for Law and Environment advances research in how the law addresses climate and energy challenges.View School Profile

 The Vermont Law School offers an LL.M. in Environmental Law, with more than 50 courses in environmental law and policy.
 Students are able to further specialize in areas like climate change, land use, natural resources and water resources.
-Vermont Law topped the US News list of best law schools for Environmental Law in 2018 – over the past 24 years, the school has never been ranked lower than number 2.
+Vermont Law currently tops the US News list of best law schools for Environmental Law – in more than 25 years, the school has never been ranked lower than number two.
 The Vermont Law School is also home to the Environmental Law Center, founded in the 1970s as a hub for students, faculty and advocates working together on environmental legal issues.View School Profile

 Melbourne Law School’s Master of Environmental Law at the University of Melbourne focuses on emerging legal issues like clean technology and climate change law, as well as the management of land, including the ancestral lands of Australia’s indigenous peoples.
 Melbourne University’s Centre for Resources, Energy and Environmental Law supports research in climate change, sustainable development, urban planning and indigenous rights.View School Profile